chrisdalke/website/content/experience/convene.md

 ![Convene Logo](/img/logo-headers/convene-logo.jpg)

 I worked at Convene as a Software Engineer from September 2019 to March 2021.
-While at Convene, I worked on a range of full-stack projects supporting Convene's hybrid workplace, meetings and events offerings.
+I worked on a range of full-stack projects supporting Convene's hybrid workplace, meetings and events offerings.

 ### What I Worked On